dimpho0101/Five-Card-Poker/README.md

 ## Database Schema
 The application utilizes a SQL Server database to store and manage game-related data.
 The database schema includes tables for players, and game history.

+To simply view the project files, please navigate to the master branch.